Pelvic Floor Health After 50: Menopause & Bladder Control

 Your pelvic floor contains two types of muscle fibers:

-Fast-twitch fibers - These activate quickly during coughing, sneezing, or jumping.
+Fast-twitch fibers – Activate quickly during coughing, sneezing, or jumping.

-Slow-twitch fibers - These provide endurance and ongoing support to keep you continent throughout the day.
+Slow-twitch fibers – Provide endurance and ongoing support to keep you continent throughout the day.

 Both matter.